Rudders are an important part of a ship. They are installed on small motor boats to the biggest watercraft ever to sail the seas.

-This is the reason why rudders are positioned just behind the propeller.
+This is the reason why shipbuilders position the rudders just behind the propeller.

-Rudder designs are quietly similar with each other.
+Rudder’s designs are quietly similar to each other.
 The most common feature they share is the blade.

-All rudders have blade.
-This blade provides lift and drag that steers the ship to her desired direction.
+All rudders have blades.
+This blade provides lift and drag that steers the ship in her desired direction.

-However, rudder differs in their shape.
+However, the rudder differs in their shape.
 This is noticeable when viewed from the top or bottom.

-The sectional shapes of a rudder is called rudder profile and it has effects on steering performance.
+The rudder profile is the sectional shape of a rudder and it has effects on steering performance.

-These are the most common rudder profiles used today.
+These are the most common rudder profiles that ships have today.

 - Flat Plate – can be Round head or Square head.